htch9999/discord-control-music-bot/README.md

 - **Background/Tray Mode**: Bot runs in background, no console window.
 - **Auto-cleanup**: Bot deletes command messages and invalid messages for a clean channel.
-- **Multi-server support**: Each server can have its own queue/message.

 ---